shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 ### NO LECTURE ON 2019-12-5

-### Lecture 6: Embodied Intelligence: Principles and open issues
+### Lecture 5: Machine Learning and Deep Learning: an Embodied AI Perspective
 * 2019-12-12  08:45 to 11:00 CET
 * *Machine Learning and Deep Learning: an Embodied AI Perspective*
 * Lecturer: Fabio Bonsignorio